 In September 2006, Samsung announced the development of PRAM -- Phase-change Random Access Memory.
 This new type of memory combines the fast processing speed of RAM with the non-volatile features of flash memory, leading some to nickname it "Perfect RAM."
 PRAM is supposed to be 30 times faster than conventional flash memory and have 10 times the lifespan.
 Samsung plans to make the first PRAM chips commercially available in 2010, with a capacity of 512 MB [source: Numonyx].
 They'll probably be used in cell phones and other mobile devices, and may even replace flash memory altogether.

-For more information on flash memory, other forms of computer memory and related topics, check out the links on the next page.
+For more information on flash memory, other forms of computer memory and related topics, check out the links below.

 More Great Links